On complexified analytic Hamiltonian flows and geodesics on the space of Kahler metrics: Introduction

 As we show below in examples, the imaginary time Hamiltonian flows in geometric quantization extends the flows considered in K\"ahler geometry past the boundary of the space of K\"ahler polarizations.
 (For geodesics hitting the boundary of the space of K\"ahler metrics see, for example, \cite{RZ2}.)
 While the ``metrics'' beyond the boundary will be degenerate or become indefinite on subsets, the corresponding polarizations can still be interesting from a geometric quantization point of view.

-In \cite{BLU}, the authors also study properties of complexified Hamiltonian flows in the case of a real analytic manifold $(M,\omega)$.
-They describe the complexified Hamiltonian ``flows'' in $(M,\omega)$ in terms of flows on a complexification $(M_\C,\omega_\C)$, which is an holomorphic symplectic manifold.
-The ``flow'' on $(M,\omega)$ is then obtained by projection along leaves of a time evolving holomorphic foliation of $(M_\C,\omega_\C)$.
+In \cite{BLU}, the authors also study properties of complexified Hamiltonian flows in real analytic manifold $(M,\omega)$.
+They describe the one-parameter families of diffeomorphisms given by the complexification of (real-time) Hamiltonian flows in $(M,\omega)$ in terms of flows on a complexification $(M_\C,\omega_\C)$, which is a holomorphic symplectic manifold.
+These one-parameter families of diffeomorphisms on $(M,\omega)$ are then obtained by projection along leaves of a time evolving holomorphic foliation of $(M_\C,\omega_\C)$.
 The projection of the flow does not, in general, lead to a flow on $(M,\omega)$.

-In the present work, motivated by \cite{HK1,KMN1}, we give a complementary approach in the case of real analytic $(M,\omega)$, using the Gr\"obner formalism of Lie series \cite{G1,G2}.
+In the present work, motivated by \cite{HK1,KMN1}, we give a complementary approach for real analytic $(M,\omega)$, using the Gr\"obner formalism of Lie series \cite{G1,G2}.
 Let $C^{\rm an}(M)$ be the space of complex valued real analytic functions on $M$.
-This formalism defines the exponential $e^{tX_h}$, for the Hamiltonian flow of (real) $h\in C^{\rm an}(M)$ acting (locally) on $C^{\rm an}(M)$, as actual power series.
+This formalism defines the exponential $e^{tX_h}$, for the Hamiltonian flow of (real) $h\in C^{\rm an}(M)$ acting (locally) on $C^{\rm an}(M)$, as a series.
 This point of view in particular, allows for explicit formulas for the geodesics and for the complex time evolution of the K\"ahler potential.
 In this formalism, as we show in a few examples, by letting the complexified Hamiltonian flow go to the boundary of the space of K\"ahler metrics, one can study real and mixed polarizations (in the sense of geometric quantization).
-The close link to geometric quantization also clarifies the power series expression for the geodesics in the space of K\"ahler potentials, as explained in Section \ref{gqsection}.
+The close link to geometric quantization also clarifies the series expression for the geodesics in the space of K\"ahler potentials, as explained in Section \ref{gqsection}.
 When it hits this boundary, the complexified Hamiltonian flow can still continue to exist on the complexification $M_\C$ of $M$, but the projection to $M$ ceases to be holomorphic.
 Notice also that, in our approach, we can also {\it in some cases} weaken the requirement of analiticity of $h$ and of $M$ and consider Hamiltonian flows of non real analytic Hamiltonian functions $h\in C^\infty(M)$.
 (See Section \ref{ssnonanal}.)

 Further applications to K\"ahler geometry, geometric tropicalization and quantization will be studied in \cite{MN,KMN3}.